Learning = Challenges = Fun

 ‘Parent support is the single and most important factor that determines whether a child continues or gives up once the novelty wears off’

-I read this in a wonderful article written by another piano studio and just can’t find it.
+I read this in a wonderful article written by another piano studio and just can’t find the link to the full post.

 I work with families with stay-at-home as well as working Mum’s.
 I talk to parents over the phone and email class recordings and important communications.
 And all my piano parents have an open invitation to attend class whenever their schedules permit.